By Randy Swart, Executive Director

 The extreme of the elongated aerodynamic style is the chrono helmet developed in the 1980's for Olympic time trials.
-This one has a rounded front and usually has a very long tail that rests on the riders back when in the tuck position used by time trialers.
-Vents are minimal or non-existant.
+This one has a rounded front and usually has a very long tail that rests on the riders back when in the tuck position used by time trial riders.
+Vents are minimal or non-existent.
 Early models had only a shell without impact protection, but in 2002 Louis Garneau introduced one that met the requirements of the US CPSC standard, and various manufacturers soon began making them to the European CEN standard.
 We have a page up on current chrono helmets.

+Another major helmet shape that crept into bicycle helmets is the "skate-shaped" helmet.
+Originally developed for skateboarders by Pro-Tec, the style has lower rear coverage, small round vents in the front and even smaller round vents in a circle on top.
 The skate style helmet is almost always a hard shell with ABS plastic.
-Although originally using a squishy rebounding foam that provided the multi-impact performance needed for aggessive skateboarding, the helmets evolved into bicycle helmets because the squishy foam would not perform in harder impacts called out by bicycle helmet standards.
+Although originally using a squishy rebounding foam that provided the multi-impact performance needed for aggressive skateboarding, the helmets evolved into bicycle helmets because the squishy foam would not perform in harder impacts called out by bicycle helmet standards.
 After 1999 when the CPSC standard came into effect, big-box retailers were not willing to put a helmet on the floor that could be bought as a bike helmet but did not meet the CPSC standard.
 As a result, most skateboarders now are buying single-crash bike helmets with crushable EPS foam inside.
 A few manufacturers are making helmets with EPP foam or other foam that can be certified to both the ASTM skateboard helmet standard and the bicycle helmet standard.

-designed its combination foam and resin product for bicycle helmets, it was appreciated for its resistance to catastrophic failure, permitting manufacturers to open up larger vents and thin out liners in some places.
+In the early 1990's an advance in EPS from General Electric called GECET was introduced to bicycle helmets.
+Although GE had not originally designed its combination foam and resin product for bicycle helmets, it was appreciated for its resistance to catastrophic failure, permitting manufacturers to open up larger vents and thin out liners in some places.

-EPU can be molded in the shell or the shell can be applied afterwards.
+Another foam introduced in the 1990's was Expanded Polyurethane, or EPU.
+This is a slightly heavier foam with exceptionally small and uniform cells.
+It skins over in the mold, producing a shell-like cover on the lower section below the regular plastic shell.
+EPU can be inmolded or the shell can be applied afterwards.
 It has almost no rebound and performs well in lab tests.
 Taiwanese manufacturers are the main users of EPU, and helmets made of it are among those on the Snell B-95 certification list, indicating that they perform well indeed.
 There may be some environmental issues related to the production process for EPU, however.

-It is a squishy foam that the company claims has extraordinary energy management capabilities, with a "rate-sensitive" quality that makes it squishy enough to give in a lesser impact but causes it to stiffen to handle a harder hit.
+In 2001 a ski helmet company known as Team Wendy or W Helmets showed a new helmet with a foam they call Zorbium.
+The company claims it has extraordinary energy management capabilities, with a "rate-sensitive" quality that makes it give in a lesser impact but causes it to stiffen to handle a harder hit.
 Although the concept is apparently sound, we never could get any test data on production models.
 The foam is heavy and absorbs sweat readily.
 W Helmets remains the only user of this foam, and their implementation has been directed toward ski models.
 By 2010 they were no longer making civilian helmets.

 It may seem surprising that most bicycle helmets are still made of the EPS developed in the 1950's.
 Over the years we have heard of various experimental foams that were about to break open the market with astounding performance characteristics, but few have materialized in actual production, and their benefits are not readily apparent.
 There are probably limits to such properties as foam thickness.
 Basic laws of physics make it evident that it would be very difficult to stop a rider's head from 14 MPH to 0 MPH in less than, say, a half inch of crush space, without exceeding the 200, 250 or 300 g limits in bicycle helmet standards.
 So better foam may not produce much improvement unless the crush rate of the EPS has some undesirable characteristics or multi impact is important for the sport.
 Thicker helmets could do more, but consumers reject them.
 Some attempts have been made to improve the way EPS works, mostly with dual-density formulations.
 The cone-head technology developed by Don Morgan and marketed in 2010 is designed to make the transition between layers smoother.

 In the years since 2000 several newer foams have appeared, associated with marketing labels like "Brock foam," or "cross-linked foam."
 The latter has been rumored since well before 2000.
 Pro Tec has SPX foam, a different formulation of EPP, and other companies are using TAU or Re-up foam, again different formulations of EPS or EPP.

+The first fasteners were mostly D-rings, a design borrowed from motorcycle helmets where the strap is fed through two d-shaped rings and doubled back through them to grip.
+This is done each time the helmet is put on.
+Making the rings from stainless steel ensures resistance to corrosion from sweat.
+This design is simple, very strong, reliable for a decade or more of use and ensures that the rider can achieve optimum tightness on every wearing.
+But many bicycle riders find it fussy and sometimes difficult to fasten, and triathletes complain that it takes two hands.
+Instead, manufacturers turned to plastic buckles of many designs, dominated by the design produced by Fastex using a male two-prong buckle sliding into a female mate with side-squeeze release achieved by pressing the two male prongs together.
 Strap junctions and other fitting pieces for helmet straps have advanced from flimsy plastic parts or simple sewn connections to much more elaborate fittings to facilitate adjustment.
 Some have cam locks or other means of locking the strap when adjustment has been achieved.
 Most have a "strap creep" problem, resulting in loosening of straps with repeated use.
 This can sometimes be limited by adding rubber rings to grip the strap where it enters the fitting.
 Although fitting a helmet well is critical for good performance, no manufacturer has yet produced a helmet that is self-adjusting when first worn.
 That is perhaps the greatest bicycle helmet advance waiting to be made.
 After all these years of bicycle helmet use, fit is still our biggest problem.